Meetings are generally held on the third Wednesday of the month from 11:30 AM – 1:00 PM.

 A panel of experts will share examples of policies to improve indoor air qualities in homes.
 Panelist presentations will be followed up a Q&A.

 Facilitation & Meeting Design

 Meetings are generally held on the first Monday of the month from 9:00 AM – 10:30 AM.

 Until further notice, the Officers meetings will be conducted remotely via Zoom video conference consistent with Governor Baker’s Executive Order of March 12, 2020.
 To provide public access to the meeting while limiting the potential for abuse of videoconferencing technology (i.e. Zoom Bombing) members of the public may view the proceedings at https://www.youtube.com/user/MAPCMetroBoston.

-MAGIC meetings are held the first Thursday of every other month from 2:30-4:30 at the Concord Planning and Land Management Office, 141 Keyes Road, Concord, MA.
+MAGIC meetings are held the first Tuesday of every other month from 9am – 10:30am on Zoom.

 MAGIC hosts workshops and events of regional interest on alternating months.

 The Future of Work

 What today’s trends tell us about tomorrow’s commute